 How many bathrooms do you have?
 Two full bathrooms – one with tub/shower, and one with shower only.

-Are there a beach chairs?
+Are there beach chairs?
 Yes.
 Several of them you can use and take to the beach, and a hammock.
 However, these things get easily broken so we can’t guarantee the quality or quality of them exactly.
-None the less we do start each season with more chairs and hammocks than guests, so usually there are plenty when you arrive.
+Nonetheless, we do start each season with more chairs and hammocks than guests so, usually, there are plenty when you arrive.

 Is there a cooler chest to take to the beach?
 Yes, a couple of those cheap hard foam ones.
-You can make ice in the freezer compartment of the refrigerator, or buy it from Lydia’s Colmada (corner store two minutes walk away).
+You can make ice in the freezer compartment of the refrigerator, or buy it from Lydia’s Colmada (a corner store two minutes’ walk away).
 You can also buy cooler chests at Lydia’s for a few dollars.

 Is there a washing machine?
 Yes.

-Is there a clothes drier?
-No, but we do have a clothes line and pins.
+Is there a drier?
+No, but we do have a clothesline and pins.
 Clothes dry very quickly on the line in the almost constant tropical breeze.

 Do you have TV reception for a portable?
-Yes, but its probably not worth watching.
+Yes, but it’s probably not worth watching.
 We don’t have a TV in the house, and we don’t have an external antenna.
 The reception is poor because the broadcasts basically have to come from the US Virgin Islands (about 20 miles away), or over the hill from Puerto Rico.
 The result is poor reception, and basically only a few local Spanish language channels.
-If you absolutely must see the big game that’s on while you are on holiday, then bars on the Malecon (about five minutes walk) have big screen TVs and usually show the most current sports.
-We do have a ghetto blaster with radio, cassette and CD player, though we ask you not to take it to the beach.
+If you absolutely must see the big game that’s on while you are on holiday, then bars on the Malecon (about five minutes walk) have big-screen TVs and usually show the most current sports.
+We do have a ghetto blaster with radio and CD player, though we ask you not to take it to the beach.

 Is an Internet connection possible?
-There is none at the house, but several of the restaurants in Esperanza have WiFi, and there’s a cafe in Isabella with WiFi.
-If you have a cellular data plan, most major US phone companies will give you reasonable receiption on the island,
+There is wifi at the house.
+Also, if you have a cellular data plan, most major US phone companies will give you reasonable reception on the island,

 Is there parking available if we rent a car?
-Yes, either on the street (quite safe), or inside the gates.
-Parking is rarely a problem anywhere on Vieques except sometimes downtown Isabella or near the Port when a Ferry is just about to arrive.
+Yes, either on the street (quite safe) or inside the gates.
+Parking is rarely a problem anywhere on Vieques except sometimes downtown Isabella.

 Is the neighborhood quiet?
 Yes and no. There is very little traffic noise.
-There is some human noise – people talking, music, TVs etc. You are on the edge of a village, and most of the houses in that village have no glass in the windows (not needed due to the climate).
+There is some human noise – people talking, music, TVs, etc. You are on the edge of a village, and most of the houses in that village have no glass in the windows (not needed due to the climate).
 So you will hear other people, but it is rarely intrusive.
 However, there is a lot of natural noise, especially at night.
 This is the Caribbean, semitropical.
-There is a constant night time noise of tree frogs, insects, occasional barking dogs, and Roosters.
-You can hear the sea on the shore if there is any swell on the ocean.
+There is a constant nighttime noise of tree frogs, insects, occasional barking dogs, and above all, Roosters.
+You can hear the sea on the shore if there is any ocean swell.
 When the wind blows, which it does gently much of the time, the leaves on the banana plants outside your window rustle and sound somewhat like falling rain.
 It is noisy, but most folks report that they quickly get used to it, or bring some earplugs if you are a light sleeper.

 Is the neighborhood safe?
 Yes.
-However, this is a relatively poor part of the world , at least by US standards, so you should be cautious.
+However, this is a relatively poor part of the world, at least by US standards, so you should be cautious.
 Leave your valuables and your jewelry at home – there is in any case nowhere to really show it all off.
-Most of the crime on the island is bag snatching from the beaches where there is often vegetation which people can hide in.
+Most of the crime on the island is bag snatching from the beaches where there is often vegetation in which people can hide.
 There are regular police patrols of the major tourist beaches, but why ask for trouble.
-Take your keys, drivers license (if you are driving), $20 and a credit card and you’ll have all you need.
+Take your keys, driver’s license (if you are driving), $20, and a credit card and you’ll have all you need.
 If you want to feel really safe, get yourself one of those little plastic waterproof cases you can hang around your neck even when swimming, then you don’t have to worry about even those getting stolen.
 You can get them at the Tradewinds store on the Malecon if you don’t have one already.
-At Casa Violeta itself you are surrounded by permanent residents who largely keep an eye on things, and when you leave the house you can close the metal Miami blinds and lock the doors behind you.
-We are also in a cul-de-sac so no through traffic.
+At Casa Violeta itself, you are surrounded by permanent residents who largely keep an eye on things, and when you leave the house you can close the metal Miami blinds and lock the doors behind you.
+We are also in a cul-de-sac with little traffic.

 Are we the only ones in the house? (no house or kitchen shared with other people?)
 You are the only ones on the main level of the house and you are not “sharing” any facilities.
 Most of the time you are the only people on the property.
-However, there is a small one bedroom apartment in the basement.
-Although we don’t usually rent it out, very occasionally you might find one of us, the owners, staying there, or a friend of ours.
-This is really pretty rare, and when we are there we are very conscious you are on holiday and we do our best to stay out of your way.
+However, there is a small one-bedroom apartment in the basement which is sometimes rented out.
+Our downstairs tenants are usually working and you are unlikely to see much of them.

 Are you going to be in Vieques while we will be there?
-Unlikely, but if we are staying in the basement apartment or at our our in-laws (around the corner) we’ll pop round to say hello, but that’s about all you’ll see of us.
+Unlikely, but if we are staying in the basement apartment or with friends we’ll pop round to say hello, but that’s about all you’ll see of us.

 Who’s responsible if something happens to the house and if you are not there?
 Our house manager.
-We give you names and contact numbers for our manager in the welcome letter.
+We give you the names and contact numbers of our managers in the welcome letter.